any-docs/css/content/reference/properties/translate/index.md

 sidebar: cssref
 ---

-The **`translate`** [CSS](/en-US/docs/Web/CSS) property allows you to specify translation transforms individually and independently of the {{CSSxRef("transform")}} property.
+The **`translate`** [CSS](/en-US/docs/Web/CSS) property allows you to specify translation transforms individually and independently of the `transform` property.
 This maps better to typical user interface usage, and saves having to remember the exact order of transform functions to specify in the `transform` value.

 {{InteractiveExample("CSS Demo: translate")}}